Loop Spaces and Representations: Introduction

 A striking aspect of the theorem is its mixture of quasicoherent sheaves and $\D$-modules.
 We were led to it via the duality of local tamely ramified Hecke operators in the Geometric Langlands program.
 In what immediately follows, we informally explain this motivating picture.

-Let $G^\vee$ denote the Langlands dual group, let $LG^\vee$ be its loop group of maps $\Spec C((t)) \to G^\vee$, and let $I \subset LG^\vee$ be an Iwahori subgroup.
-The traditional definition of the affine Hecke category is the dg derived category $D_u(I \bs LG^\vee/I)$ of perverse sheaves on $LG^\vee$ which are Iwahori-bimonodromic with unipotent monodromy.
+Let $G^\vee$ denote the Langlands dual group, let $LG^\vee$ be its loop group of maps $\Spec \C((t)) \to G^\vee$, and let $I \subset LG^\vee$ be an Iwahori subgroup.
+The traditional definition of the affine Hecke category is the dg category $D_u(I \bs LG^\vee/I)$ of perverse sheaves on $LG^\vee$ which are Iwahori-bimonodromic with pro-unipotent monodromy.
 A deep theorem of Bezrukavnikov~\cite{Roma ICM} (with groundbreaking applications to Lusztig's vision of the representation theory of Lie algebras in characteristic $p$, quantum groups, and affine algebras) lifts the Kazhdan-Lustig realizations of affine Hecke algebras \cite{KL} (or see \cite{CG} for an exposition) to the level of derived categories

 Our discovery of Theorem~\ref{first main result} was inspired by a more evident parallel picture on the other side of the above equivalence.
-Namely, by its very definition $LG^\vee$ is a loop space, and loop rotation equips $D_u(I \bs LG^\vee/I)$ with a natural $S^1$-action.
-The $S^1$-fixed points in $LG^\vee$ are the constant loops $G^\vee$, and one can show that the localized $S^1$-invariants in $D_u^(I \bs LG^\vee/I)$ form (a periodic version of) the $B$-bimonodromic finite Hecke category $D_u(B^\vee \bs G^\vee/B^\vee)$.
+Namely, by its very definition $LG^\vee$ is a loop space, and loop rotation equips $D_u(I \bs LG^\vee/I)$ with a natural locally constant $\Gm$-action, which factors through an $S^1$-action.
+The rotation fixed points in $LG^\vee$ are the constant loops $G^\vee$, and one can show that the localized $S^1$-invariants in $D_u(I \bs LG^\vee/I)$ form (a periodic version of) the $B$-bimonodromic finite Hecke category $D_u(B^\vee \bs G^\vee/B^\vee)$.
 This is a relatively straightforward application of equivariant localization in topology, for example using the differential graded techniques developed by Goresky-Kottwitz-MacPherson~\cite{GKM}.

 Soergel~\cite{Soergel} interpreted the Koszul duality theorem of Beilinson-Ginzburg-Soergel~ \cite{BGS} in the context of Langlands duality, identifying (graded or 2-periodic versions of) the finite Hecke categories $D_u(B^\vee \bs G^\vee/B^\vee)$ and $\cD(\BGB)$.
 It is interesting to note that as a consequence of the above perspective, we recover the Langlands duality of finite Hecke categories from Bezrukavnikov's equivalence of affine Hecke categories by equivariant localization.
 In particular, this fixes a canonical monoidal form of this duality.
 (For a direct verification of monoidal aspects of this equivalence, see Bezrukavnikov-Yun~\cite{BY}.)